-While alcoholism and addiction are struggles faced by many, some professions are more affected.
+While alcoholism and addiction are struggles faced by many, some careers are more affected.
 A Substance Abuse and Mental Health Services Administration (SAMHSA) report shows that blue-collar workers have the highest rates of substance abuse.
 Some affected industries include construction, mining and manufacturing.

-Employees in blue-collar professions often struggle with alcohol, cocaine, heroin and prescription pills.
+Employees in blue-collar jobs often struggle with alcohol, cocaine, heroin and prescription pills.
 These drugs are hazardous.
 They not only harm one’s health but also decrease productivity at work.
 At Gateway Health, we offer medical detox to help blue collar workers lead sober lives.

 Factors Influencing Blue Collar Addiction

 Stress, frustration at work, personal problems and genetic factors can all make an individual resort to alcohol and drugs.
 Stress is usually high in blue-collar environments, leading workers to start using alcohol and drugs to cope.
 Workplace injuries are also a common cause of blue-collar drug addiction.
 When someone is injured, they may be given pills to ease pain and discomfort.
 Prescription drug use can eventually become addictive, so employees need blue-collar pill addiction therapists to help them find sobriety.

 Common Substance Addictions Among Blue Collar Workers

 Some drugs are abused more than others in blue-collar industries.
 These variations are a result of various factors, including the accessibility of the drug, affordability considering salary variation and popularity of the drug among a particular demographic.